 Professional Doctorate in Physical Therapy (D.P.T.)

 Applicants to the Doctorate in Physical Therapy degree should hold a baccalaureate degree from a regionally accredited U.S. college or university or university abroad which is recognized by the Ministry of Education in the home country.
 A minimum GPA of 3.0 is required in both the overall GPA and prerequisites.
 Do not apply unless you have these minimum GPAs.
+The is an expectation that applicants have earned a B or better in each prerequisite course.

 The following courses are required prior to application: